christine-chemali/fury-seeker/README.md

 ### 3. Monster Families

-Monsters in Furry Seeker belong to one of the following families, each with its own strenghts and weaknesses:
+Monsters in Fury Seeker belong to one of the following families, each with its own strenghts and weaknesses:

 - **Vampires**: Strong against **Humanoids** and **Ghouls**, weak to **Angels** and **Spiritual Entities** attacks.
 - **Ghouls**: Strong against **Undead** and **Beasts**, weak to **Elemental Spirits** and **Mechanical Monsters** attacks.